pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ### Downloading Pega Platform to your local system

-To download your Pega Platform image,
+To download your Pega Platform image:

 1. Open the email you received.
 It will look similar to the image shown.